alexnathanson/solar-protocol/localsettings.md

 </p>

-### Step 2: Local variables
+### Step 2: Add your info

 ### Step 3: Upload your site

-All URLs must be relative.
+<strong>All URLs must be relative.</strong>

-/ will take you back to solarprotocol.net
+* / will take you back to solarprotocol.net
+* # will take you back to you root directory, so for example if you want to link to the midpoint on a the contact page, you would use this: contact.html#midpoint instead of simply #midpoint

+File names:
+* no spaces
+* in some instances (that we are a little stumped by) files with underscore aren't routing properly.
+It is best to avoid underscores and use a dash or camel case instead
+* no other irregular characters besides dashes

+<h3>Best practices</h3>

+* small images
+	* 72 dpi
+* dithered images